smbambling/hiera-test/README.md

 ### Overview

-User and Group information now uses hiera as a data store.
+This details the method and configuration for account management for users and groups with hiera as a data store.
 The yaml files that contain the information about each user and group however are not directly called via an accounts module ( pe_accounts ) to create the resource.

 Instead wrapper logic is used in the site.pp or a common/base profile ( if using roles/profiles ) to select users and groups information from the Yaml data store(s)